mateibarbu19/digital-computers-1/README.md

 `make build` for compiling, `make run` for simulation, and `gtkwave waves.vcd` for viewing the resulting waveforms.

 Some laboratories, like `lab-05`, include a synthesis script.
 If you run `make synthesis` in the respective folder, both a `.dot` and `.json` file will be generated both containing a logic gate schematic circuit based on the Verilog code.
 The `.dot` is opened and rendered by default when running the script.
+I shall warn you that the `.json` schematic description contains multiple module implementations, so when using `netlistsvg` just delete from the `.json` file the unnecessary ones.

 <a name="Other_projects"></a>
 ## 4. Other projects